Water Gremlin

 Bringing the identity to life.

+From there, the work spread across everything—a redesigned website and packaging, print and digital ad campaigns, in-store signage, and a full suite of marketing materials.
 The sales team finally had tools they were proud to put in front of buyers.
 And the gremlin had a voice worth listening to.

 The result.